 This course will follow an online format using asynchronous mode of instruction.
 Lectures will be posted online on Canvas.
-There will also be of online delivery of instructional material which will entail reading the chapters from the prescribed text, reading supplemental material provided by your instructor, viewing

-PowerPoint slides, viewing videos online (e.g., YouTube clips).
+There will also be of online delivery of instructional material provided by your instructor, viewing PowerPoint slides, viewing videos online (e.g., YouTube clips).
 For purposes of clarity course schedule gives a detailed information of the material that will be covered and material you are required to read before each class.
 Hence this course seeks to provide you with an exciting educational experience through varied techniques.

-Interactive activities will be both completed online.
+Interactive activities will be completed online.
 Online interactive activities will be both at the individual level (e.g., taking online quizzes), along with online group discussions.
 For online discussions, discussion questions will be posted on the Canvas discussion board, each student will be required to give their response to the posted question.
 They are also required to respond to a response posted by a classmate.
 Each discussion will be followed by your instructor's commentary.